rafizul896/Health-care/README.md

    ```

 3. **Set up the environment variables**
-   Create a `.env` file and fill in the required variables based on the provided `.env.example` file.
+   create a `.env` file and fill in the required variables based on the provided `.env.example` file.

 4. **Run the database migrations**